-It is unlawful and a misdemeanor and hereby declared a public nuisance for any person owning, leasing, occupying or having charge or possession of any premises in this city to maintain suchthe premises in such a manner that any one or more of the conditions or activities described in the following subsections are found to exist and allowed to continue:
+It is unlawful and a misdemeanor and a public nuisance for any person owning, leasing, occupying, or having charge or possession of any premises in this city to maintain the premises in a manner that any one or more of the conditions or activities described in the following subsections are found to exist and allowed to continue:

-A. The keeping, storage, depositing, or accumulation on the premises of any personal property which is within the view of persons on adjacent or nearby real property or the public right-of-way when thesuch personal property constitutes visual blight, reduces the aesthetic appearance of the neighborhood, is offensive to the senses, or is detrimental to nearby property or property values.
-Personal property includes, but is not limited to, junk as defined in section 8.04.090 of this chapter, abandoned, wrecked, or dismantled automobiles, or unseaworthy boats or vessels, automotive parts and equipment, appliances, furniture, containers, packing materials, scrap metal, wood, building materials, rubbish, and debris;
+A. The keeping, storage, depositing, or accumulation on the premises of any personal property within the view of persons on adjacent or nearby real property or the public right-of-way when the personal property constitutes visual blight, reduces the aesthetic appearance of the neighborhood, is offensive to the senses, or is detrimental to nearby property or property values.
+Personal property includes, but is not limited to, junk as defined in section 8.04.090, abandoned, wrecked, or dismantled automobiles, unseaworthy boats or vessels, automotive parts and equipment, appliances, furniture, containers, packing materials, scrap metal, wood, building materials, rubbish, and debris;